-Fairmount Park, the largest urban park in the world, has more than 215 miles of trails, including the Schuylkill River Trail, which includes a 26-mile paved path between downtown Philadelphia and surrounding suburbs.
+Fairmount Park, the largest urban park in the world, has more than 215 miles of trails, including the Schuylkill River Trail, which includes a 26-mile paved path between downtown and surrounding suburbs.

 You might be surprised by...

 Among the tree-lined residential streets of the artist-friendly Parkway Museums District stands the foreboding Eastern State Penitentiary.
-Once the nation’s largest prison, the 182-year-old fortress is now one of Philadelphia’s spookiest sites.
+Once the nation’s largest prison, the 182-year-old fortress is now one of the area’s spookiest sites.
 Day, evening and haunted tours are available—but the most popular time to visit is the autumn, when the museum is transformed into one of the nation’s top-rated haunted houses.

 Want to stay up late?